Tom Stoppard (1937 – 2025)

 Often challenging the prevailing intellectual and political views, he insisted on the need to affirm absolute values.
 Language is slippery, philosophy is elusive, science often baffling – but in Stoppard’s world there is a pervasive faith in goodness, beauty and love.

-His first overtly historical work was Travesties, a play that emerged from the bizarre coincidence that James Joyce, the Dadaist poet Tristan Tzara and Vladimir Lenin all lived in Zurich during World War I. Stoppard’s passionate engagement with his subject matter has always been married to a dazzling theatricality and a genius for laughter.
+His first overtly historical work was Travesties, a play that emerged from the bizarre coincidence that James Joyce, the Dadaist poet Tristan Tzara and Vladimir Lenin all lived in Zurich during World War I. Stoppard’s passionate engagement with his subject matter was always married to a dazzling theatricality and a genius for laughter.
 In Travesties, a complex examination of the purpose of art and the nature of political progress is conveyed through a farcical parody of Oscar Wilde.

-His most recent play, Leopoldstadt, is set in Vienna in the first half of the 20th Century and follows the lives of a “prosperous Jewish family who fled the pogroms in the East.”
+A later play, Leopoldstadt, is set in Vienna in the first half of the 20th Century and follows the lives of a “prosperous Jewish family who fled the pogroms in the East.”

-The 2008 Dan David Prize honors Tom Stoppard in the field of Creative Rendering of the Past: Literature, Theater, Film for being a master playwright whose plays return repeatedly to the past as part of his ceaseless search for meaning in a bewildering universe while demonstrating farcical cleverness alongside profound humanity.
+The 2008 Dan David Prize honored Tom Stoppard in the field of Creative Rendering of the Past: Literature, Theater, Film for being a master playwright whose plays return repeatedly to the past as part of his ceaseless search for meaning in a bewildering universe while demonstrating farcical cleverness alongside profound humanity.